Last updated: May 3, 2023

 LLCs offer excellent personal liability protection.
 However, it is important to keep the LLC owners' personal assets separate from the LLC's assets.

-The first person named in the Articles of Organization should apply for an EIN and open one business checking and savings account with this number.
+The first person named in the Articles of Organization should apply for an EIN and open a business checking and savings account with this number.

 By keeping your personal and business accounts separate, you will lower the chances of LLCs piercing the corporate veil and losing your personal assets in the event of a lawsuit.